Nagendra1997/mesibo-documentation/MesiboScripting.md

 ### Global Initialization

 It is *necessary* to initialize the event handlers for the global `mesibo` object before you use any other class or function in your script.
-The handler `mesibo.onmessage` needs to be initialized compulsorily in your script. `mesibo.onlogin` and `mesibo.onmessagestatus` are optional handlers that you can defined if required.
+The handler `mesibo.onmessage` needs to be initialized compulsorily in your script. `mesibo.onlogin` and `mesibo.onmessagestatus` are optional handlers that can be defined if required.

 ## Http
 The `Http` class can be used to make REST calls to a request endpoint and receive data asynchronously.